Herbert A. Friedman

 (Department of Defense Photograph)

 Noriega surrendered to U.S. authorities on 3 January 1990.
+He was formally placed under arrest by DEA agents and read his Miranda rights.
+The agents replaced his uniform with a prisoners flight suit and escorted him aboard a C-130.
 He was transported to Miami, Florida, where he was tried in 1992 and convicted of drug trafficking, money laundering, and eight counts of racketeering.
-He received a 40-year prison sentence and is presently in a federal prison in Miami.
-His sentence was reduced to 30 years in 1999.
+He received a 40-year prison sentence.
+When his sentence officially ended in 2007, he was extradited to France to face murder charges.

 The operations in